Sign in

 • Wattage: 130 watts

-What we liked: The Cuisinart was the only grinder designed specifically for spices and nuts rather than coffee.
-Its dishwasher-safe, removable bowl and lid made it as easy to clean as it was to use.
-It ground the spices quickly and evenly in every test.
-The grinding cup had a clear max capacity line to prevent overfilling.
-It also came with a cover to store extra spices directly in the cup after grinding.
-I appreciated that I could tuck the cord into the base after using it, making for a tidy storage solution.
+What we liked: The Cuisinart was designed specifically for spices and nuts rather than coffee, offering a dishwasher-safe, removable bowl and lid that made it as easy to clean as to use.
+It ground spices quickly and evenly in every test.
+The grinding cup had a clear maximum capacity line to prevent overfilling and included a cover for storing extra spices directly in the cup after grinding.
+I loved being able to tuck the cord into the base after use for tidy storage.

-What we didn&#;t like: This model was pricey compared to my other two favorites and needed an extra pulse or two to match their results.
-It was among the bulkiest models in the lineup, but its roomy cup could only fit six tablespoons of black peppercorns.
-(It&#;s worth noting, however, that the user manual did say it could be filled with up to eight tablespoons of spice).
-Its lid had a seal along the top that could be hard to reach with a sponge when cleaning by hand.
+What we didn't like: This model was pricier compared to my other two favorites and required a couple of extra pulses to match their performance.
+It ranked among the bulkiest models in the lineup, but its spacious cup held only six tablespoons of black peppercorns.
+It is worth noting that the user manual mentions it could be filled with up to eight tablespoons of spice.
+The lid features a seal along the top that is hard to access with a sponge when cleaning by hand.

 Key Specs